oddlama/agenix-rekey/README.md

 4. Deploy your system as usual by using `nixos-rebuild` or your favourite deployment tool.
    In case you need to rekey, you will be prompted to do that as part of a build failure that will be triggered.
+   Since we just did the initial setup, you should rekey right away:

+    ```bash
+    > agenix rekey
+    ```

+    > [!WARNING]
+    > Since `agenix rekey` must be able to set extra sandbox paths, your user must either be a `trusted-users` in your `nix.conf`,
+    > or you need to add `age.rekey.cacheDir` as a global extra sandbox path:
+    >
+    > ```nix
+    > nix.settings.extra-sandbox-paths = ["/tmp/agenix-rekey"];
+    > ```

+    > [!NOTE]
-   If you are deploying your configuration to remote systems, you need to make sure that the correct derivation containing the rekeyed secrets is copied from your local store to the remote host's store.
+    > If you are deploying your configuration to remote systems, you need to make sure that
+    > the correct derivation containing the rekeyed secrets is copied from your local store
+    > to the remote host's store.
+    >

-   Any tool that builds locally and uses `nix copy` (or equivalent tools) to copy the derivations to your remote systems will work automatically, so no additional care has to be taken.
+    > Any tool that builds locally and uses `nix copy` (or equivalent tools) to copy the derivations
+    > to your remote systems will work automatically, so no additional care has to be taken.
-   Only when you strictly build on your remotes, you might have to copy those secrets manually.
+    > Only when you strictly build on your remotes, you might have to copy those secrets manually.
-   You can target them by using `agenix rekey --show-out-paths` or by directly referring to `nixosConfigurations.<host>.config.age.rekey.derivation`
+    > You can target them by using `agenix rekey --show-out-paths` or by directly referring to `nixosConfigurations.<host>.config.age.rekey.derivation`

 ## Secret generation